microsoft/AI-For-Beginners/README.md

 Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about **Artificial Intelligence**.

 In this curriculum, you will learn:

-* Different approaches to Artificial Intelligence, including the "good old" symbolic approach with **Knowledge Representation** and reasoning.
+* Different approaches to Artificial Intelligence, including the "good old" symbolic approach with **Knowledge Representation** and reasoning ([GOFAI](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence)).
 * **Neural Networks** and **Deep Learning**, which are at the core of modern AI.
-We will illustrate the concepts behind these important topics using code in two of the most popular frameworks - TensorFlow(http://Tensorflow.org) and PyTorch(http://pytorch.org).
+We will illustrate the concepts behind these important topics using code in two of the most popular frameworks - [TensorFlow](http://Tensorflow.org) and [PyTorch](http://pytorch.org).
 * **Neural Architectures** for working with images and text.
 We will cover recent models but may lack a little bit on the state-of-the-art.
-* Less popular AI approaches, such as **Genetic Algorithms**.
+* Less popular AI approaches, such as **Genetic Algorithms** and **Multi-Agent Systems**.

 What we will not cover in this curriculum:

+* Business cases of using **AI in Business**.
+Consider taking [Introduction to AI for business users](https://docs.microsoft.com/learn/paths/introduction-ai-for-business-users/?WT.mc_id=academic-33554-dmitryso) learning path on Microsoft Learn, or [AI Business School](https://www.microsoft.com/ai/ai-business-school/?WT.mc_id=academic-33554-dmitryso), developed in cooperation with [INSEAD](https://www.insead.edu/).
 * **Classic Machine Learning**, which is well described in our [Machine Learning for Beginners Curriculum](http://github.com/Microsoft/ML-for-Beginners)
-* Practical AI applications built using **[Cognitive Services](https://azure.microsoft.com/services/cognitive-services/?WT.mcid=academic-33554-dmitryso)**.
-For this, we recommend that you start with modules Microsoft Learn for [vision](https://docs.microsoft.com/learn/paths/create-computer-vision-solutions-azure-cognitive-services/?WT.mcid=academic-33554-dmitryso), [natural language processing](https://docs.microsoft.com/learn/paths/explore-natural-language-processing/?WT.mcid=academic-33554-dmitryso) and others.
+* Practical AI applications built using **[Cognitive Services](https://azure.microsoft.com/services/cognitive-services/?WT.mc_id=academic-33554-dmitryso)**.
+For this, we recommend that you start with modules Microsoft Learn for [vision](https://docs.microsoft.com/learn/paths/create-computer-vision-solutions-azure-cognitive-services/?WT.mc_id=academic-33554-dmitryso), [natural language processing](https://docs.microsoft.com/learn/paths/explore-natural-language-processing/?WT.mc_id=academic-33554-dmitryso) and others.
-* Specific ML **Cloud Frameworks**, such as [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning/?WT.mcid=academic-33554-dmitryso).
-There is a great learning path called [Build and operate machine learning solutions with Azure Machine Learning](https://docs.microsoft.com/learn/paths/build-ai-solutions-with-azure-ml-service/?WT.mcid=academic-33554-dmitryso) for this topic.
+* Specific ML **Cloud Frameworks**, such as [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning/?WT.mc_id=academic-33554-dmitryso) or [Azure Databricks]().
+Consider using [Build and operate machine learning solutions with Azure Machine Learning](https://docs.microsoft.com/learn/paths/build-ai-solutions-with-azure-ml-service/?WT.mc_id=academic-33554-dmitryso) and [Build and O perate Machine Learning Solutions with Azure Databricks](https://docs.microsoft.com/learn/paths/build-operate-machine-learning-solutions-azure-databricks/?WT.mc_id=academic-33554-dmitryso) learning paths.
 * **Conversational AI** and **Chat Bots**.
-There is a separate [Create conversational AI solutions](https://docs.microsoft.com/learn/paths/create-conversational-ai-solutions/?WT.mcid=academic-33554-dmitryso) learning path, and you can also refer to [this blog post](https://soshnikov.com/azure/hello-bot-conversational-ai-on-microsoft-platform/) for more detail.
+There is a separate [Create conversational AI solutions](https://docs.microsoft.com/learn/paths/create-conversational-ai-solutions/?WT.mc_id=academic-33554-dmitryso) learning path, and you can also refer to [this blog post](https://soshnikov.com/azure/hello-bot-conversational-ai-on-microsoft-platform/) for more detail.
+* **Deep Mathematics** behind deep learning.
+For this, we would recommend [Deep Learning](https://www.amazon.com/Deep-Learning-Adaptive-Computation-Machine/dp/0262035618) by Ian Goodfellow, Yoshua Bengio and Aaron Courville, which is also available online at [https://www.deeplearningbook.org/](https://www.deeplearningbook.org/).

-For a gentle introduction to *AI in the Cloud* topic you may consider taking the [Get started with artificial intelligence on Azure](https://docs.microsoft.com/learn/paths/get-started-with-artificial-intelligence-on-azure/?WT.mcid=academic-33554-dmitryso) Learning Path.
+For a gentle introduction to *AI in the Cloud* topic you may consider taking the [Get started with artificial intelligence on Azure](https://docs.microsoft.com/learn/paths/get-started-with-artificial-intelligence-on-azure/?WT.mc_id=academic-33554-dmitryso) Learning Path.

 ---
 # Content